-The symptoms of GERD can vary from person to person.
+Symptoms of GERD or acid reflux can vary from person to person.
 Classic symptoms include a burning sensation in the chest and the feeling of regurgitated food or a sour taste in the mouth, particularly while reclining.
-However, some people feel no symptoms at all, or 'silent reflux' while others feel extreme chest pain.
+However, some people feel no symptoms at all (referred to as “silent reflux”) while others feel extreme chest pain.
 If you have complications from chronic acid exposure, you may also experience difficulty swallowing, a sore throat, a dry cough, or the feeling of a lump in your throat.

 "Treatment of GERD requires avoiding triggers that cause your stomach to produce acid, such as caffeine and alcohol.
 Often, patients also require medications that suppress acid production, which will also allow any damage to the esophagus to heal as well," says Dr. Wong.

-Although most cases of GERD can be controlled through lifestyle changes and medication, there are other options available for more serious cases.
+Although most cases of GERD can be controlled through lifestyle changes and medication, there are other GERD treatment options available for more serious cases.
 To avoid long-term medication use, some patients may be eligible for surgery to strengthen the LES.
-Your physician can help you determine which treatment method is right for you.

 Main Line Health offers complete diagnostic and therapeutic services for patients with disorders of the digestive tract, which includes the esophagus, stomach, small intestine, colon, rectum, gall bladder, liver and pancreas.
-Visit our website to learn more about Main Line Health's gastroenterology services.
+Find out more about Main Line Health's gastroenterology services.

 Main Line Health serves patients at hospitals and health centers throughout the western suburbs of Philadelphia.
 To schedule an appointment with a specialist at Main Line Health, call 1.866.CALL.MLH (225.5654) or use our secure online appointment request form.